 - Line of credit cannot be frozen due to changing market values*

-1 The borrower must live in the home as their primary residence, continue to pay required property taxes, homeowners insurance and maintain the home according to Federal Housing Administration requirements.
-Failing to meet these requirements can trigger a loan default that may result in foreclosure.
+* You must live in the home as your primary residence, continue to pay required property taxes, homeowners insurance, and maintain the home according to Federal Housing Administration (FHA) requirements.
+Failure to meet these requirements can trigger a loan default that may result in foreclosure.